Go to Wadi Rum in Jordan

 Wadi Rum, in the Southwest of Jordan, is one of the most beautiful "deserts" in the world.
 Wadi Rum offers so much: beautiful views, enormous rock mountains, valleys of sandstone and granite and of course a lot of sand.
 But to be honest every description does not do justice to this beautiful area.
 We suggest you add it to your bucket list and go see for yourself.

 With a jeep you can penetrate deep into the desert area and visit the most beautiful places of Wadi Rum.
 However one of the most popular excursions for tourists is a trip by camel through the desert of Jordan.
 Exploring Wadi Rum on foot is often very hot and tiring.
-Especially in the afternoon it is nice if you can just sit and relax, on the "ship of the desert.
+Especially in the afternoon it is nice if you can just sit back and relax, on the "ship of the desert.

 Best time to visit